timholy/SnoopCompile.jl/docs/src/pgdsgui.md

  MethodInstance for save(::String, ::Array)
 ```

-In this case we have 7 MethodInstances (some of which are clearly due to poor inferrability of the caller) when one might suffice.
+In this case we have 7 `MethodInstance`s (some of which are clearly due to poor inferrability of the caller) when one might suffice.